OVAL-Community/OVAL/guidelines/oval-schema-documentation/macos-definitions-schema.rst

     * - computername
       - oval-def:EntityStateStringType (0..1)
       - Specifies the computer's name.
+    * - localsubnetname
+      - oval-def:EntityStateStringType (0..1)
+      - Specifies the name of the local subnet.
     * - startupdisk
       - oval-def:EntityStateStringType (0..1)
       - Specifies the startup disk.